Nov 1, 2020 National Chiller Energy Efficiency Program

 - Coordination with World Bank, PFIs to roll out NCEEP through ESCO model.

-- NCEEP pilot screening with EESL and facilitation of meetings with Central Public Works Department and private sector owners to identify pilots, and discuss project performance specifications, execution, and investment models.
+- NCEEP pilot screening and facilitation of meetings with Central Public Works Department and private sector owners to identify pilots, and discuss project performance specifications, execution, and investment models.